aedobbyn/menu-builder/compile/writeup.md

 </table>

 We've got some units!
-Next step will be to convert all units into grams.
+Next step will be to convert all units into grams, so that we have them all in a standardized format.

 ## NLP